kubermates-org/kubermates.github.io/content/docs/2022-02-16-blog-sig-node-ci-subproject-celebrates-two-years-of-test-improvements.md

 external_url: https://www.kubernetes.dev/blog/2022/02/16/sig-node-ci-subproject-celebrates-two-years-of-test-improvements/
 post_kind: link
 draft: false
-tldr: 'Authors: Sergey Kanzhelev (Google), Elana Hashman (Red Hat) Ensuring the reliability of SIG Node upstream code is a continuous effort that takes a lot of behind-the-scenes effort from many contributors.
+tldr: 'SIG Node CI Subproject Celebrates Two Years of Test Improvements Timeline Statistics Future Authors: Sergey Kanzhelev (Google), Elana Hashman (Red Hat) Ensuring the reliability of SIG Node upstream code is a continuous effort that takes a lot of behind-the-scenes effort from many contributors.
 There are frequent releases of Kubernetes, base operating systems, container runtimes, and test infrastructure that result in a complex matrix that requires attention and steady investment to “keep the lights on.'
-summary: 'Authors: Sergey Kanzhelev (Google), Elana Hashman (Red Hat) Ensuring the reliability of SIG Node upstream code is a continuous effort that takes a lot of behind-the-scenes effort from many contributors.
+summary: 'SIG Node CI Subproject Celebrates Two Years of Test Improvements Timeline Statistics Future Authors: Sergey Kanzhelev (Google), Elana Hashman (Red Hat) Ensuring the reliability of SIG Node upstream code is a continuous effort that takes a lot of behind-the-scenes effort from many contributors.
 There are frequent releases of Kubernetes, base operating systems, container runtimes, and test infrastructure that result in a complex matrix that requires attention and steady investment to “keep the lights on. ” In May 2020, the Kubernetes node special interest group (“SIG Node”) organized a new subproject for continuous integration (CI) for node-related